 - Sentence case (e.g. Three common causes of the common cold)

 - Title case (e.g. Three Common Causes of the Common Cold)

 - All uppercase (e.g. THREE COMMON CAUSES OF THE COMMON COLD)

 You can pick whichever one you like, although personally I always use title case — I think it looks the best by a distance.
-(If you are concerned with which words should and shouldn’t be capitalized, just use this awesome Convert to Title Case tool developed by Tuts+.)
+(If you are concerned with which words should and shouldn’t be capitalized, just use my Title Case Convertor tool).